tbiswas1074/gmap_robot-v1.0/README.md

 This project is about open website and scrape data from differnt elements from the web page.....
-        In this project i made a bot whick can get values from google map search list one by one and extrace the values in a excel file in the desktop home Details folder....
+        In this project i made a bot which can get values from google map search list one by one and extrace the values in a excel file in the desktop home Details folder....
 Don't need to create any file.<If any error auccord or